Chronic Pelvic Pain

 Why do we feel pelvic pain?

 The signals are sent down our spine to alert us to the dangers in our environment in order to protect ourselves.
-Once a person has long-lasting pain, the spinal cord gate may be damaged.
-This may cause the gate to remain open even after the injured tissue is healing.
-When this happens, the pain remains in spite of treating the original cause.
+Once a person has long term (chronic) pain, the spinal cord “door” may be damaged.
+This may cause this “door” to stay open even after the diseased or injured tissue is healing.
+When this happens, the pain remains even though you treat the original cause.
 This is also known as Central Sensitization.

 Short-term VS. Long-term Pain